RobertHallsey/Survey-Generator/readme.md

 Survey Generator

-Survey Generator gives you an easy way to generate, conduct, and summarize the results of custom surveys of you design.
-Survey Generator consists of just one file.
-It's written in PHP and does not use a database.
-Instead, survey results are saved in CSV format, which can be loaded as-is into Excel.
+Survey Generator gives you an easy way to generate, conduct, and summarize the results of custom surveys.
+Survey Generator is lightweight, consisting of just one file.
+It also doesn't use a database.
+Instead, it saves survey results to files in CSV format, which can be loaded natively into Excel and other applications.

-This work is copyright 2015 Robert Hallsey, rhallsey@yahoo.com.
+This work is copyright 2015 Robert Hallsey.
-This work is provided under the GNU GPL 3.0 license.
+This work is released under the GNU GPL 3.0 license.
 For more info, see https://www.gnu.org/copyleft/gpl.html